czbiohub-sf/ulc-malaria-scope/object_detection_mobilenet_v2_tf1_edgetpu.md

 ## Visualizing results

-We strive to get useful and understandable summary and graph visualizations.
-We consider them to be essential not only for monitoring (duh!), but for getting a broader understanding of what's going under the hood.
-The same way it is important for code to be understandable and easy to follow, the computation graph should be as well.

 By default summary and graph logs are saved to `jobs/` under the current directory.
-You can use TensorBoard by running:
+You can use TensorBoard to monitor results and loss functions by running:

 ```bash
 tensorboard --logdir path/to/jobs